Michigan National Guard partners with Armed Forces of Liberia as NCO Academy takes shape in West Africa

-Instructors from the Michigan National Guard’s 177th Regional Training Institute (RTI), assigned at Fort Custer, Michigan, and members of the U.S. Office of Security Cooperation - Monrovia, stand with senior leaders of the Armed Forces of Liberia (AFL) at Barclay Training Center, Monrovia, Liberia, March 1, 2024.
-The 177 RTI instructors teamed from Feb.
-19 – March 3, 2024 with instructors from the Armed Forces of Liberia (AFL) Armed Forces training Center to assess an instructor “dry-run” event at Camp Ware, Liberia.
-The West African nation is in the process of standing up its own Non-Commissioned Officer (NCO) Academy (Courtesy photo).
+MONROVIA, Liberia – From Feb.
+19 to March 4, 2024, instructors from the Michigan National Guard’s 177th Regional Training Institute (RTI), assigned at Fort Custer, Michigan, assessed an instructor “dry-run” event led by the Armed Forces of Liberia (AFL) as the West African nation edges closer to standing up its own Non-Commissioned Officer (NCO) Academy.

+The instructors convened at Camp Ware, Liberia, home of the AFL’s Armed Forces Training Command (AFTC), to refine their curriculum development, administration and presentation skills.
+Follow-on meetings also took place at Barclay Training Center (BTC) in central Monrovia, where AFL Chief of Staff, Brig.
+Gen. Davidson Forleh, received the U.S. instructors and thanked them for their exchange of knowledge with AFL counterparts.

+“You could take the instructors from the AFL right now and run a professional military education course anywhere in the world,” said U.S. Army 1st Sgt.
+Brian Brace, State Partnership Program (SPP) desk officer for the Michigan National Guard.
+“The Liberian instructors are passionate, knowledgeable and invested; they believe in what they are doing.”

 |Date Taken: